Modern slavery is a gendered issue

 • Increase the minimum legal age of marriage to 18.

-• Reduce prevalence of modern slavery among women and girls.
+• Reduce the prevalence of modern slavery among women and girls.

 Subscribed to Slavery